mustardamus/bashbundle/README.md

 I could copy and paste the install script from my machine onto the server, and run it.
 But what if there are multiple files?
 I'd still have to get them somehow on the server.
 So, 1.
 Open a file on the server 2.
-Copy and paste the script into it 3.
-Save it 4.
+Copy and paste the script into it, 3.
+Save it, 4.
 Google how to :quit `vim`, 5.
 Get all necessary files on the server, 6.
 Execute.
 Seemed like a good idea, but is a loooot of work :P

 You guessed it, the best way is BashBundle!
 1. I bundle all necessary files and my `setup.sh` installer script, 2.
 I copy the complete bundled script, 3.
-I paste it into the server terminal.
-4. Win.
+I paste it into the server terminal, 4.
+Win.
 If you know of a method that is less work, please let me know :)

 ## Testing